STARC: A General Framework For Quantifying Differences Between Reward Functions: STARC Metrics

 In this section, we give several examples of STARC metrics.
 We begin by showing how to construct canonicalisation functions.
 We first give a simple and straightforward method:

 \begin{proposition} For any policy $\pi$, the function $c : \R \to \R$ given by

 is a canonicalisation function.
-We call this Value-Adjusted Levelling (VAL). \end{proposition}
+Here $V^\pi$ is computed under the reward function $R$ given as input to $c$.
+We call this function Value-Adjusted Levelling (VAL). \end{proposition}

 The proof, as well as all other proofs, are given in the Appendix.
-Proposition~\ref{proposition:value_canon} gives us an easy way to make canonicalisation functions, which are also cheap to evaluate whenever $V^\pi$ is cheap to approximate.
+Proposition~\ref{proposition:value_canon} gives us an easy way to make canonicalisation functions, which are also easy to evaluate whenever $V^\pi$ is easy to approximate.
 We next give another example of canonicalisation functions:

-\begin{definition} A canonicalisation function $c : \R \to \R$ is \emph{minimal} for a norm $n$ if for all $R$ we have that $n(c(R)) \leq n(R')$ for all $R'$ such that $R$ and $R'$ differ by potential shaping and $S'$-redistribution. \end{definition}
+\begin{definition} A canonicalisation function $c$ is \emph{minimal} for a norm $n$ if for all $R$ we have that $n(c(R)) \leq n(R')$ for all $R'$ such that $R$ and $R'$ only differ by potential shaping and $S'$-redistribution. \end{definition}

-Minimal canonicalisation functions give rise to tighter regret bounds (c.f.\ Section~\ref{section:STARC_theory} and Appendix~\ref{appendix:main_proofs}).
+Minimal canonicalisation functions give rise to tighter regret bounds (c.f.\ Section~\ref{section:theoretical_results} and Appendix~\ref{appendix:main_proofs}).
 It is not a given that minimal canonicalisation functions exist for a given norm $n$, or that they are unique.
 However, for any weighted $L_2$-norm, this is the case:

 \begin{proposition} For any weighted $L_2$-norm, a minimal canonicalisation function exists and is unique. \end{proposition}

 A STARC metric can use any canonicalisation function $c$.
 Moreover, the normalisation step can use any function $n$ that is a norm on $\mathrm{Im}(c)$.
 This does of course include the $L_1$-norm, $L_2$-norm, $L_\infty$-norm, and so on.
 We next show that $\max_\pi J(\pi) - \min_\pi J(\pi)$ also is a norm on $\mathrm{Im}(c)$: